ntoskernel/deepsecrets/README.md

 As of version 1.3.0 all potential secrets inside reports are masked by default, but you can turn this feature off via the `--disable-masking` flag.

-> [!WARNING]
+> [!BE CAREFUL]
-> !!!
-BE CAREFUL!!!
-If you decide to integreate DeepSecrets to your CI pipeline with masking disabled, you will likely re-leak your secrets inside your CI artefacts.
+> If you decide to integreate DeepSecrets to your CI pipeline with masking disabled, you will likely re-leak your secrets inside your CI artefacts.

 ### Fine-tuning
 Run `deepsecrets --help` for details.